 Under company law, day to day business decisions are generally made by the directors and the shareholders are not involved.
 The shareholders’ agreement can set out key areas which the shareholders’ wish to have control over and possibly veto rights and/or weighted voting provisions.

-The shareholders’ agreement will often also set out rights to appoint directors; if shareholders wish to have representation at board level.
+The shareholders’ agreement will often also set out rights to appoint directors, if shareholders wish to have representation at board level.

 It is not uncommon for a shareholder (or a related party to a shareholder) to be a director.
 This puts them potentially in a very strong position to decide their own salary.
-This will potentially be to the detriment of the other shareholders as the salary will reduce the amount available for dividends.
+This could be to the detriment of the other shareholders as the salary will reduce the amount available for dividends.

 The shareholders’ agreement can set out the director’s initial salary and a mechanism for review of the salary.

 Pursuant to the Companies Act 2006, shareholders have very limited rights to information about the day to day running of the company.
 For example, they are entitled to see the annual accounts, but do not have the right to see monthly management accounts.
 The shareholders’ agreement can set out specific information rights for the shareholders in order to monitor their investment.